hdwinkel/quarkus-logger/README.md

 winkel[at]egladil.de

 **Disclaimer:**
-If I have used some foreign material I mention the sources with links.
-If I have something forgotten, give me a hint please to make some corrections.
+If I have made some mistakes or have I violated copyright notices, please let me know so that I can correct it.